Hear From Our RDA Virtual National Championship Judges And Experts

 Alongside accumulating faults for knocking down a fence, refusals, circling, crossing of tracks, competitors are scored on quality of pace, preparation and approach to start line and each fence, turnout of horse and ride, collective marks will also be awarded for control, effectiveness, suitability and overall performance.

-Sue Mack – National Lead for Countryside Challenge
+Lizzie Bennett – National Lead for Vaulting

 Learn more about our Virtual National Championships